MaastrichtUniversity/irods-ruleset/test_cases/README.md

 ```
 Make sure the irods user has write access to the test_cases folder (inside ires-hnas-um container)
 chmod 777 /rules/test_cases
+or
+add the argument -p no:cacheprovider
+/var/lib/irods/.local/bin/pytest -v -p no:cacheprovider .
 ```

 # How to run all the test cases